Occupational Safety and Health

 CHECK & ACT

-In 2023, 16 occupational accidents occurred.
+In 2024, nine occupational accidents occurred.
 To achieve zero accidents, we will work to promulgate basic safety actions to all employees, improve production line management, and strengthen the risk assessment foundation.

 PAGE TOP